 - Discourage your child from sharing foods.
 It's common for kids to share snacks and treats.
-However, during times of fun your child may forget about food allergies or sensitivities.
+However, while playing, your child may forget about food allergies or sensitivities.
 If your child is allergic to peanuts, encourage him or her not to eat food from others.

 - Make sure your child's epinephrine autoinjector is always available.
 An injection of epinephrine (adrenaline) can immediately reduce the severity of a potentially life-threatening anaphylactic reaction, but it needs to be given right away.
 If your child has an emergency epinephrine injector, make sure your family members and other caregivers know about your child's emergency medication — where it's located, when it may be needed and how to use it.

 - Have your child wear a medical alert bracelet or necklace.
 This will help make sure he or she gets the right treatment if he or she isn't able to communicate during a severe reaction.
-It will include your child's name and type of food allergy he or she has.
-It may also list brief emergency instructions.
+The alert will include your child's name and the type of food allergy he or she has, and may also list brief emergency instructions.

 If you have peanut allergy, do the following: